-With in-store footfall decreasing consistently, many retailers are focused on creating new and compelling ways to lure customers into stores.
+With in-store footfall back on the rise, many retailers are focused on creating new and compelling ways to engage customers who have been on a steady e-commerce diet when they return to stores.
 But what about getting them out of stores?
-An important part of the in-store experience is ensuring a fast, convenient and frictionless checkout, as well as providing an intuitive layout that customers can easily navigate.
+An important part of the in-store experience is ensuring a fast, convenient and frictionless checkout, as well as providing an intuitive store layout that customers can easily navigate.

-We asked four Publicis Sapient experts: How can traditional retailers use technology to refine and enhance the in-store customer experience to reduce friction and increase efficiency?
+We asked four Publicis Sapient experts: How can traditional retailers use technology to refine and enhance the in-store customer experience while reducing friction and increasing efficiency?
 Which brands and retailers are getting in-store, cross-channel digitization right?
 What does the future look like for brick and mortar stores in an omnichannel world?
 Their responses:

 The Industry-Wide Impact of Amazon Go

 Of all the ways Amazon has disrupted retail, the one with greatest potential impact may be the Amazon Go store.
 The retail industry is past thinking that all commerce is going to move online; people clearly still love and need a physical store experience.
 But what they don’t love or need is a checkout line.
 What seemed like science fiction a few years ago—walking into a store, picking from a shelf, and then walking right out—is now a reality.
 But Amazon Go is more than just a checkout experience; the organization is mining data that will be leveraged to improve merchandizing, store layout, wayfinding, restocking and fulfillment.
 This is good news for busy shoppers and a wake-up call to the competition—many of whom need to consider their own version of a seamless physical shopping experience.

 Guy Elliott, SVP Industry Lead Retail, Consumer Products and Telecommunications